rundeck/docs/docs/manual/plugins/azure-plugins-overview.md

 |[**Azure Active Directory SSO**](/administration/security/sso/azure-sso)|Single Sign On|Use Azure Active Directory to authenticate users.|
 </details>
 <br>
-<em>Click to expand to see the full list of Process Automation plugins for Azure.</em>
+<em>Click to expand to see the full list of Runbook Automation plugins for Azure.</em>

 ## Setup

 ### Create a New App Registration in Azure

-Use the following steps to create and authorize an app in Azure to provide access to Process Automation plugins:
+Use the following steps to create and authorize an app in Azure to provide access to Runbook Automation plugins:

 :::tip Tip
-If you have already created an Azure AD application for Process Automation, skip to [Existing App Registration](#existing-app-registration).
+If you have already created an Azure AD application for Runbook Automation, skip to [Existing App Registration](#existing-app-registration).
 :::

 1. Sign in to the [Azure Portal](https://portal.azure.com/)